 C403.11.6 Heat recovery for space conditioning in healthcare facilities.
-Where heating water is used for space heating, a condenser heat recovery system shall be installed provided that all of the following are true:
+Where heating heated water is used for space heating, a condenser heat pump chiller meeting the requirements of Table C403.3.2(15) for heat recovery that uses the cooling system return water as the heat source recovery system shall be installed where provided that all of the following are true:

 - 1. The building is a Group I-2, Condition 2 occupancy. - 2.
-The total design chilled water capacity for the Group I-2, Condition 2 occupancy, either air cooled or water cooled, required at cooling design conditions exceeds 3,600,000 Btu/h (1100 kw) of cooling. - 3.
-Simultaneous heating and cooling occurs above 60°F (16°C) outdoor air temperature.
+The total design chilled water capacity for the Group I-2,Condition 2 occupancy, either air cooled or water cooled, required at cooling design conditions exceeds 3,600,000 Btu/h (1100 kw) of cooling. - 3.
+Simultaneous heating, including reheat, and cooling occurs above 60°F (16°C) outdoor air temperature.

-The required heat recovery system shall have a cooling capacity that is not less than 7 percent of the total design chilled water capacity of the Group I-2, Condition 2 occupancy at peak design conditions.
+The required heat recovery system shall have a cooling capacity that is of not less than 7 percent of the total design chilled water capacity of the Group I-2, Condition 2 occupancy at peak design conditions.

-- 1. Buildings that provide 60 percent or more of their reheat energy from on-site renewable energy or site-recovered energy. - 2.
+- 1. Buildings that provide 60 percent or more of their reheat energy from on-site renewable energy or other site-recovered energy.
+On-site renewable energy used to meet Sections C405.15.1 or C406.3.1 shall not be used to meet this exception. - 2.
 Buildings in Climate Zones 5C, 6B, 7 and 8.